St. Paul's COVID-19 Resource Guide

 Diaper Bank: Tuesday 4-6 p.m. and Saturday 12-2 p.m. at Emanuel Presbyterian Church 4700 Colley Avenue

-- The Virginia State Corporation Committee has directed all electric, natural gas and water companies in Virginia to suspend service disconnections for 60 days.
-This includes Dominion Energy, Virginia Natural Gas and Hampton Roads Sanitation District (HRSD) whose bills are handled through the Hampton Roads Utility Billing Service (HRUBS).
+- The Virginia State Corporation Committee has directed all electric, natural gas and water companies in Virginia to suspend service disconnections through August 31st.
+This includes Dominion Energy, Virginia Natural Gas, and Hampton Roads Sanitation District (HRSD) whose bills are handled through the Hampton Roads Utility Billing Service (HRUBS).

-- Residential customers in the company’s Starter, StraightUp Internet and Connect2Compete packages will be automatically upgraded to speeds of 50 Mbps.
+- Upgraded speeds of 50 Mbps download for residential customers in the company’s Starter, StraightUp Internet and Connect2Compete packages.

-- For those tiers, Cox is extending its Cox Complete Care remote desktop support at no charge to residential customers with remote helpdesk and assistance for loading new applications they may need to use during this time like online classroom support applications and web conferencing services.
+- For those tiers, free Cox Complete Care phone and remote desktop support for residential customers providing assistance for loading new applications they may need to use during this time like online classroom support applications and web conferencing services.